arashyeganeh/lite-chat/README.md

 1. Clone the repository: `git clone https://github.com/arashyeganeh/Lite-Chat`
 2. Navigate to the project directory: `cd Lite-Chat`
 3. Install the dependencies: `npm install`
+4. Build scripts and assets: `npm run build`
-4. Start the application: `npm start`
+5. Start the application: `npm start`

 The application will be accessible at `http://localhost`.